radwaayman312/C_IMT/README.md

 # C_IMT
- this file include all the codes we writing in the embedded diploma in IMT SCHOOL.
+ this file includes all the codes we writing in the embedded diploma in IMT SCHOOL.